Warnings About Snorting Oxycodone

 - Unsuccessfully trying to cut down.

-- Taking larger amounts of oxycodone over time.
+- Taking more significant amounts of oxycodone over time.

 - Craving oxycodone.

-- Spending a long time acquiring, taking, or recovering from oxycodone.
+- Spending a long time acquiring, handling, or recovering from oxycodone.

 - Using oxy in hazardous situations.

 - Inability to carry out obligations at home, work, or school.

 - Continuing to use oxy despite relationship problems.